crowdfavorite-mirrors/wp-contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.25 =
+* Now captures data from WR ContactForm (BETA)
+* New option to allow only Administrators to see CFDB administration screens
+* New option to send CFDB errors to a file to email
+* Bug fix to avoid rare instances of duplicate submit_time

 = 2.8.24 =
 * Bug fix related to displaying form names in administration panel with certain characters